-These names and words originate from a Biblical language that was used in history.
+These names and words originate from a language that was used throughout history.
 If you want a name that is both meaningful and unique, you might consider looking at Hebrew dog names.
 Whether you’re here because you love the Hebrew language or because there is some other connection for you, we hope that we can help!

 We’ve put together a guide that contains a list of dog names.
 We’ve shared their meanings as well so you can fully understand why each name was selected and why it might be a great choice for a dog.
 We hope you can find something here that you like for your girl or boy dog!